 acceptable."

-"Excellent," the
+"Excellent," he

-doctor said.
-He decided not to disable
+said.
+He decided not to disable those hope subroutines after all.

 Janeway stared at the travel

 pages, unsure what she was even looking for.
+She'd asked for some time off but

-it.
-She didn't want to bother the
+now she wasn't sure what to do with it.
+She didn't want to bother the Doctor,

-but she just didn't feel like she would be good company.
-She wondered what Chakotay was doing.
+welcomed a visit, but she just didn't feel like she would be good company.
+She

 "Call him," the

 Doctor had said, when he told her of the breakup and Seven's visit.
-"Don't let this opportunity slip
+"Don't

-But she hadn't called
+But she hadn't called him.
+And

-willing to risk anything.
+risk anything.
 Neither wanting to be hurt again.

 She tried to decide between

 vacation spots.
-Found some places that
+Found some places that she'd always wanted to go, to explore.
+Booking

-Booking them would be a simple matter.
+them would be a simple matter.

 She sat for several long

 minutes.
-Then she began to key in her
+Then she began to key in her request.
+Without thinking about what she

-was doing, she booked herself onto the late shuttle to Starbase 6 and the connecting
+was doing, she booked herself onto the late shuttle to Starbase

-shuttle to Litenax.
+6 and the connecting shuttle to Litenax.

 She hurried to pack a bag,

 dithering a bit over what to include before deciding it didn't matter.
-She rushed to the transporter station, made
+She

-it just in time to the shuttle port.
+rushed to the transporter station, made it just in time to the shuttle port.
+Tried

-Tried to relax as the hours passed and she got closer to Litenax.
+to relax as the hours passed and she got closer to Litenax.

-Finally she was there, and
+Finally she was there, and she realized she had no idea where

-she realized she had no idea where Chakotay was on the planet.
-She asked at the booking desk for the
+Chakotay was on the planet.
+She asked at the booking desk for the location of

 His house appeared in front

 of her.
-She rang the chimes.
-Waited.
+She rang the chimes and waited but there was no answer.

 Her heart sank.
-This was his office and his residence,
+This was his

-according to the person she had asked.
+office and his residence, according to the person she'd asked.
+If he wasn't

-If he wasn't here, then he might be anywhere.
+here, then he might be anywhere.
 With anyone.

 "Are you looking for